dsmann12/Logd/README.md

 LOGD is a website made on the MEAN stack for video game fans to review and log games they have played as well as create and share lists with other users.

 STILL A WORK IN PROGRESS!
-Need to modularize the Angular source code.
+The code is frankly disgusting.
+But this was a project for learning and building an application that is pretty large for a single person.
+Will probably be moving this over to TypeScript and employing much better organization and coding in an update

 http://logd-games.herokuapp.com/